storacha/specs/w3-filecoin.md

 Each entry of the decoded offers block, has all the necessary information for a Storage Provider to fetch and store a CAR file.
 It includes an array of Filecoin `piece` info required by Storage Providers.

-Broker MUST issue a signed receipt to acknowledge the received request.
+Dealer MUST issue a signed receipt to acknowledge the received request.
 Issued receipt MUST contain an [effect](https://github.com/ucan-wg/invocation/#7-effect) with a subsequent task (`.fx.join` field) that is run when submitted aggregate is processed and either succeeds (implying that aggregate was accepted and deals will be arranged) or fail (with `error` describing a problem with the aggregate).

 ```json
 {